TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

   **Type: [ListenPath](#listenpath)**

   ListenPath represents the path to listen on.
-Any requests coming into the host, on the port that Tyk is configured to run on,

-  that match this path will have the rules defined in the API Definition applied.
+Any requests coming into the host, on the port that Tyk is configured to run on, that match this path will have the rules defined in the API definition applied.

 - **`slug`**